overwolf/overwolf.github.io/docs/api/overwolf-extensions-io.md

 > The selected storage space.

-The default Overwolf's captured pictures and videos folder is the windows "pictures"/"videos" folder.
+Note that the default Overwolf's captured pictures and videos folder is the windows "pictures"/"videos" folder.
 Of course, the user can change it anytime from the OW client UI.

 Option     | Description                                                                               |